bplmaps/heaven-and-earth/content/essay.md

 Two other maps in the exhibition claim the same lineage to the Huang family.
-The large lower map of Ma Junliang's (jinshi 1761) *Capital Edition of the complete map (based on) astronomy* (*Jingban tianwen quantu* 京板天文全圖), from circa 1795, also claims to be based on Huang Qianren's 1767 map (see catalogue entry 6).
-And Zhu Xiling's *Complete all under heaven map of the everlasting unified Qing empire* (*Daqing yitong tianxia quantu* 大清一統天下全圖), dated to 1818, follows the same lineage (see catalogue entry 7).
+The large lower map of Ma Junliang's (jinshi 1761) *Capital Edition of the complete map (based on) astronomy* (*Jingban tianwen quantu* <span class="inline-characters chinese-characters">京板天文全圖</span>), from circa 1795, also claims to be based on Huang Qianren's 1767 map (see catalogue entry 6).
+And Zhu Xiling's *Complete all under heaven map of the everlasting unified Qing empire* (*Daqing yitong tianxia quantu* <span class="inline-characters chinese-characters">大清一統天下全圖</span>), dated to 1818, follows the same lineage (see catalogue entry 7).

 ## Cosmological/astrological Pairing